rpgreview/papersandpaychecks/pnp.md

 | Sense (smell) |   +0      | +2        |           | +2         |
 | Sense (taste) |   +0      | +2        |           | +2         |

 **Hardy Ballitch**, a tradesperson, I+1 S+2 T+2 P+2 (Crafter)

+Older and weaker than they used to be, Hary has worked their entire life in trades and has appropriate electro-mechanic skill levels for that degree of experience.
+A quietly spoken careful worker with neither flourish nor errors, Hardy is a very easy person to overlook as he neither inspires nor seeks the attention or approval of others.
+He simply goes about his day, does his work, and returns to his family in their upper-middle class suburban home.

+It is in the latter field that Hardy has some issues, although he barely notices it.
+His wife has been in affair for a number of years, and his two children - now both in higher education - find him distant and more than a little awkward to approach.
+The family shows a veneer of quiet functionality, but underneath that veneer is nothing but discord.

+Often, when working alone in his garage, Hardy imagines himself to be a great inventor and producer of gadgets of superheroic qualities.
+The introduction of Hardy to the PC Workers should both provide the opportunity for him to craft the fantasy that he has developed over these years (assume a high percentage of a research strategic task already complete).
+The extra hours however will lead to the final breakdown of his family life, and the PCs will be called in to save the project - and Hardy's life outside work.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|